Let me ask you this:

 #1.
 Copyright info – Make it clear that the content of your website is protected and copyrighted, and that plagiarism is prohibited!
 Copyright info should ideally be placed right at the bottom of your main website footer.

 #2.
 Contact Information – As I mentioned earlier, most people tend to scroll down to the footer section to find contact information for a website.
 It’s essential that you add yours to your footer, especially if you haven’t included a link to your contact page in the main navigation, which most websites will have.

 Your contact information can be a mailing address, telephone number, and email address.

 Telephone Number Conversion Tip – If you’re displaying a telephone number in your website’s footer area, why not make it clickable so that it offers your users a simple way to click-to-call your business directly.
 Useful when they are browsing your website on a smartphone.

 #4.
-Terms of Service - If like myself and many others, you provide a service through your website or run an e-commerce website, the last thing you want is your customers to become confused about the terms of doing business with you.
+Terms of Service – If like myself and many others, you provide a service through your website or run an e-commerce website, the last thing you want is for your customers to become confused about the terms of doing business with you.
 Make sure you display a link to your terms of service page clearly in your footer.

 #5.
 Feedback/Testimonials – This is optional, however, I think it’s important for online businesses to link to their testimonials page or a testimonial page.
 Assuming you have one, of course.

 #6.
-Google Map - If your website is the online portal for your brick and mortar business, perhaps you run a holiday villa, local restaurant, or gift shop - Then certainly consider adding some location information to your footer.
+Google Map – If your website is the online portal for your brick-and-mortar business, perhaps you run a holiday villa, local restaurant, or gift shop – Then certainly consider adding some location information to your footer.
 This could be a simple address and postcode or a local Google Map integration.

 #7.
-Secondary Navigation - Add links to your about page, FAQ page, and other important pages of your site that you think would provide additional assistance for your website users.
+Secondary Navigation – Add links to your About page, FAQ page, and other important pages of your site that you think would provide additional assistance for your website users.

 Now, let’s take a look at some other items you could add to your website footer design that are non-essential –